 Sometimes known as chaparral broom or more commonly, coyote brush, Baccharis pilularis is part of the sunflower family (Asteraceae), even though it looks nothing like a sunflower.
 While it is perhaps the most common and widespread shrub in coastal sage scrub and chaparral plant communities in northern and central California, coyote brush is used less frequently in cultivation than it could be.

 Valuable for its ability to flourish in a wide range of conditions, it is drought tolerant, deer resistant, tolerant of poor soil, and while best suited to full sun, takes some shade as well.
 It requires good drainage and moderate summer watering to become established, then monthly irrigation in subsequent seasons to stay green.
 Coyote brush enjoys a periodic hosing down since, like many native plants, it disdains dust.

-The plant features numerous small and stiff egg-shaped grey-green leaves, jagged on the edges and covered in a waxy coating that reduces the amount of moisture lost to evaporation into the air.
-The leaves are fire-retardant, meaning that they have a chemical makeup that reduces their ability to catch on fire.
-Coast Miwok Indians used the heated leaves to reduce swelling, and some Native Indians used the wood from this bush to make arrow shafts and for building houses.
+This native shrub features numerous, closely set, small and stiff egg-shaped, grey-green leaves, somewhat jagged on the edges and covered in a waxy coating that reduces the amount of moisture lost to evaporation.
+Leaves are fire-retardant, composed of a chemical makeup that reduces their ability to catch on fire.

-Baccharis is a secondary pioneer plant (which means that it is one of the first shrubs to appear after other plants have been removed by cultivation or fire) in plant communities such as coastal sage scrub and chaparral.
-While common in coastal sage scrub, it does not regenerate under a closed shrub canopy because seedling growth is poor in the shade.
+Baccharis is a secondary pioneer plant—one of the first shrubs to appear after other plants have been removed by cultivation or fire—in chaparral plant communities.
+While common in coastal sage scrub sites, it does not regenerate under a closed shrub canopy because seedling growth is poor in the shade.